fomightez/cl_sq_demo-binder/README.md

 Meant to be self-contained and ready-to-go.
 No installations or copying of notebooks is necessary if `launch binder` is clicked.
 Everything will just work.
 Of course static version of the notebooks can also be used.
 I recommend rendering static versions by placing the URLs into the [nbviewer](https://nbviewer.jupyter.org/).
 The renders provided by [nbviewer](https://nbviewer.jupyter.org/) look best and Github's rendering will often time out (your mileage may vary).

+**Note: THIS REPO WAS STARTED AFTER SEVERAL OTHER DEMO NOTEBOOKS (many meant to be static) MADE FOR SEQUENCE SCRIPTs, and so don't expect all demos availabel to be here yet.
+I indeed fo hope to move those (slowly) here as well in order to be available in active form.
+Until then pointers for those scripts will continue to point to the unmoved, static demos.**

 ## Attributions